GoogleChrome/web.dev/content/accessible/what-is-accessibility/index.md

 Motor and dexterity impairments may affect a user's ability to use a mouse, touchscreen, or other pointing device.
 Some users may rely on alternative input devices to access content.
-These devices might include a keyboard, head- or eye-tracking software, switch devices, sip and puff devices, or voice access.
+These devices might include a keyboard, head- or eye-tracking software, switch devices, sip-and-puff devices, or voice access.

 ### Auditory